Othonna capensis (oh-THON-nuh ka-PEN-sis) hails from South Africa and is a member of the sunflower family (Asteraceae).

 In its native settings, Othonna capensis plants grow with wild abandon.
 If you live in areas where the plant is winter hardy, be careful not to allow Othonna to ramble off freely.
 It has a rapid growth rate.

 Naturally, in settings where the ruby necklace will die back during the winter it is not invasive.
 Likewise, if you keep it as a houseplant it will not have the opportunity to be invasive.

 Best Uses for Othonna Capensis Ruby Necklace:

-Depending on your setting, Othonna can be an extremely versatile plant.
+Depending on your setting, Othonna, the succulent with little yellow flowers, can be an extremely versatile plant.
 Some of its uses include:

 - Stabilizing banks